Somerset 601-708

 Vellum

-Indenture - 1853 Deed - Paulton, Somerset A single sheet vellum Indenture
+Indenture - 1853 Deed - Paulton, Somerset A single

-Temple Cloud A Release of houses and premises at Paulton, Somerset dated 6
+houses and premises at Paulton, Somerset dated 6

 September 1853 The document also includes some information relating to the

-Last Will and Testament of Henry Watts, coal miner, of Paulton, Somerset and
+Last Will and Testament of Henry Watts, coal miner, of Paulton,

-Christian Ashman Parties: Henry WATTS,
+respect of Christian Ashman Parties:

-(nee Watts), widow, of Paulton, Somerset, Ann WYATT (nee Watts), widow, of
+Somerset, Ann WYATT (nee Watts), widow, of High Littleton, Somerset; William

-Monmouthshire, Christian ASHMAN (nee Watts), of Pontypool; Joseph ORAM,
+ASHMAN, labourer of Pontypool, Monmouthshire, Christian ASHMAN (nee Watts),

-gentleman, of Bath Other names include: Benjamin Ashley, Betty Watts, Henry
+of Pontypool; Joseph ORAM, gentleman, of Bath Other names include: Benjamin

-Watts, James Whippie Document signed by: X the mark of Henry Watts, Samuel
+Document signed by: X the mark of Henry Watts, Samuel Watts, X the mark of

-Watts, X the mark of John Watts, X the mark of Fanny Wyatt, X the mark of Ann
+John Watts, X the mark of Fanny Wyatt, X the mark of Ann Wyatt, X the mark of

-Witnesses: William Rees Mogg, Solicitor, of Temple Cloud, Somerset and John
+William Ashman, X the mark of Christian Ashman Witnesses: William Rees Mogg, Solicitor, of Temple Cloud, Somerset and John

 Short, Clerk to Mr Edwards, Pontypool Witnesses to Acknowledgement of Deeds